-Oils and additives: a more than delicate wedding! part 2
+Oils and additives: a wedding more than delicate!
+Part 2 (Read the part 1)

 Advanced Project Development

-In short, Electrosyntec technology is based on the positive magnetic polarity of metal surfaces that constantly attracts negatively charged oil molecules.
-Thus a thin "mille feuilles" composed of 10 50 layers of oil molecules remains on all the motor organs even at rest so also at restart.
-Note that the overall thickness of this electrostatic film is on average 100 times lower than ordinary, so does not ensure good oil pressure only with modern engines with reduced games, advice to preparers ...
+In short, the Electrosyntec technology is based on the positive magnetic polarity of metal surfaces that constantly attracts negatively charged oil molecules.
+Thus a thin "mille feuilles" composed of 10 50 layers of oil molecules remains on all motor organs even at rest so also at restart.
+Note that the overall thickness of this electrostatic film is on average 100 times lower than ordinary, so does not ensure a good oil pressure only with modern engines with reduced games, notice to preparers ...

 Advantages of this 0W 20 ADP?
 No wear at startup, an extreme friction reducing additive that facilitates the work of the starter and allows a gain between 2 and 5% power and finally, a film withstand in extreme conditions thanks to very high temperature special esters from applications US space.

-In addition, to maintain the effectiveness of the pollution control system, this oil has been cleared of zinc and other heavy metals such as sulfur, phosphorus, sulphates which end up poisoning the catalytic converter and we with…
+In addition, to maintain the efficiency of the depollution system, this oil has been freed from zinc and other heavy metals such as sulfur, phosphorus, sulphates which end up poisoning the catalytic converter and us with…

 Extensive aging tests have revealed a lower toxicity of waste oils in terms of phosphorus, sulfur or sulphides.

-Despite its low viscosity, its high-performance additives allow it to resist and protect the engine even in the harsh conditions of recent turbocharged TDI engines high efficiency.
-And we can trust the German chemists, masters in the field since always ...
+Despite its low viscosity, its high performance additives allow it to withstand and protect the engine even under the severe conditions of recent high efficiency Turbocharged TDI engines.
+And we can trust German chemists, masters in the field since always ...

-Now, let's give the floor to John Rowland, the chief chemist of the Fuchs Lubricants research and development laboratory in England, who is behind this breakthrough that is so rare nowadays.
+Now, let's turn it over to John Rowland, the chief chemist of the Fuchs Lubricants research and development lab in England, who is behind this breakthrough as rare as it is today.

 MA: "And miracle additives?
 One more possible? "

-First of all let's think about it: in a 4 gasoline engine, 60% of the initial energy contained in gasoline is lost thermally in exhaust and cooling.
+First of all let's think a little: in a 4 gasoline engine, 60% of the initial energy contained in gasoline is lost thermally in the exhaust and cooling.
 On the remaining 40%, between 7% (in city or low load) and 25% finally come out of the engine to attack the transmission.
-On the remaining 15%, 6% are lost by pumping air at the intake (and especially at low throttle angles) and to ensure exhaust.
+On the remaining 15%, 6% is lost by pumping air at the intake (and especially at low throttle angles) and to ensure exhaust.
 6% is lost by pumping liquids and by viscous friction in the oil.
 There remain 3% losses due to friction.
 Yes, only 3 small% to win.
 So it is strictly impossible for an anti-friction additive to do better!

-- 1) Limited-purpose harmless such as, high cylinder lubricants, booster octanes and lead substitutes.
+- Limited-purpose harmless ones like, cylinder top lubricants, booster octanes and lead substitutes.

-- 3) Aggressive and always as useless as the many additives based on teflon powder that can clog the fine oil pipes.
-It should be noted that teflon or silicone is good for lubricating plastic parts but remains much less than motor oils for metal parts.
-Let's not forget the increase in viscosity of oil, catch up with the segmentations to be redone but leads to a drop in power and an overconsumption of fuel.
+- Aggressive and still useless as the many additives based Teflon powder may clog the fine oil pipes.
+Be aware that teflon or silicone are good for lubricating plastic parts but remains much lower than motor oils for metal parts.
+Let's not forget the increase in viscosity of oil, catch up with the segmentations to be redone but lead to a drop in power and an overconsumption of fuel.
 TBN (a basic detergent often present in oil but overdose, forms deposits favoring pre-ignition!)

-- 4) Very aggressive and therefore worse than useless: all additives based on Chlorinated Paraffins and silicones in solvents such as perchlorethylene or diluted in mineral oils.
-These Chlorines cause internal corrosion of the motor elements made of copper-based alloys (brasses, bronze, etc.) or aluminum and accelerates the aging of the oil.
-Note also that these chlorines produce hyper-toxic hydrochloric acid and organochlorine vapors like the infamous phosgene combat gas!
-These gases will destroy your catalytic converter or your machine in the medium term.
+- Very aggressive and therefore worse than useless: all additives based on Chlorinated Paraffins and silicones in solvents such as perchlorethylene or diluted in mineral oils.
+These Chlorines cause internal corrosion of motor elements in copper-based alloys (brass, bronze, etc.), or in aluminum and accelerates the aging of the oil.
+Note also that these chlorines produce hyper-toxic hydrochloric acid and organochlorine vapors such as the infamous phosgene combat gas!
+These gases will destroy your catalytic converter or your medium-term mechanics.

-Finally, on a 2 time, the mixture with the oil of the separated or not lubrication, attacks the aluminum of the piston permanently by forming a deposit of chloride of alumium which will entail the tightening!
+Finally, on a 2 stroke, the oil mixture of the separate lubrication or not, attacks the aluminum of the piston permanently by forming a deposit of aluminum chloride which will cause the tightening!

 On behalf of Fuchs oils, I formally forbid the use of 3) and 4) additives with our products and declines our responsibility in case.
 Notice to sorcerers and gullible people of all kinds! "

 MA "Thank you for this warning that from an expert like you, can not be doubted!
-As far as I'm concerned, I confirm the breakage of my gearbox of my Citroën BX TZDT under additive after almost 2 years and 20 000 km only! "
+In my case, I confirm the case of my gearbox of my Citroën BX TZDT additive after almost 2 years and 20 000 km only! "

-Thank you for those clarifications, Mr. John Rowland.
-And this is not the 1ère time an explosive article seems to these subjects because another additive based on the same chlorinated paraffins, ZX1 (or X2S here?)
-Was tested during 100h 150 ° c with a thickening incredible oil and strong corrosion 3 metal samples that plunge!
-Another eminent American expert, Maurice E. Lepera, consultant in oils and fuel for the US Army (or chlorinated paraffins are prohibited!), Confirms these critics in his August article 1998 "Chlorine and engine oils: a good mix ?
-Once again, it is a NO without appeal.
-The author even noted that at least 4 additives already proclaimed "without chlorinated paraffins!" ...
-Case to follow!
+Thanks for the clarification, Mr John Rowland.
+And this is not the first time that an explosive article has appeared to these subjects because another additive based on the same chlorinated paraffins, ZX1 (or X1S in our country?)
+Has been tested for 2 hours at 100 ° C with thickening incredible oil and strong corrosion of the 150 metal samples that plunged there!
+Another eminent American specialist, Maurice E. Lepera, consultant in oils and fuel for the US Army (where chlorinated paraffins are prohibited!), Confirms these criticisms in his August 3 article “Chlorine and engine oils: a good mix ? », Once again, it is a definite NO. The author even noted that at least 1998 additives already claim to be “free of chlorinated paraffins!” … To be continued!

-Close-ups on the crankcase of my former gearbox BE3 / 5 250 000 km out of 5 after a test of "rather" aggressive additive on 20 000 km!
-A curious blackish deposit and a drain as fluid as water were the early signs of this announced mechanical disaster.
+Close-ups on the crankcase of my ex gearbox BE3 / 5 250 000 km out of 5 after a test of "rather" aggressive additive on 20 000 km!
+A curious blackish deposit and an emptying as fluid as water were the early signs of this announced mechanical disaster.
 But, that's certainly not in the package of additives with chlorinated paraffins!

-Here are the primary (bottom) and secondary trees of this BE 3/5 well known for more than 20 years at PSA.
-A box without stories if not the 5ème pinion nut which can sometimes unscrew despite the brake plate at the end of the secondary shaft where the breakage took place (top right).
+Here are the primary (bottom) and secondary shafts of this BE 3/5 well known for more than 20 years at PSA.
+A box without fuss except the nut of the 5th gear which can sometimes be unscrewed despite the brake plate at the end of the secondary shaft where the breakage occurred (top right).
 That said, the damage would not be the same and my nut was tight during disassembly ...

-Zoom in at the end of the secondary shaft: unprecedented corrosion and never seen at Citroën was right of the male grooves of the shaft and female 5eme pinion.
-This secondary shaft is the low point of the gearbox on the vehicle, hydrochloric acid heavier than oil has done the maximum damage ...
+Zoom in at the end of the secondary shaft: an unprecedented corrosion never seen at Citroën got the better of the male splines of the shaft and female of the 5th gear.
+This secondary shaft being the low point of the gearbox on the vehicle, hydrochloric acid, heavier than oil, caused the maximum damage to it ...

 Here are the same elements on the current gearbox BE3 / 5 to ...
 160 000 km!